 - weighing over 10,000 pounds

-- equipped with a stake body, utility body, trailer, sideboards, or ladder racks
+- equipped with stake body, utility body, side boards, ladder racks, or cargo body van

 - Unacceptable Items: Out-of-County refuse, demolition debris, asbestos, hazardous chemicals, dead animals, gas cylinders, ashes, and liquids.